HedwigIndustries/predict_autor/README.md

 #### Short description:

-this project predicts which of the authors the poetic style of the poem is most similar to.
+This project predicts which of the authors the poetic style of the poem is most similar to.

 #### How it works?